alpenraum/Kachow-Sort/README.md

 # Planed updates and Enhancements
 - support for more datastructures such as maps and trees
 - implementing a blockchain variant (Who doesn't like blockchain?)

+##known bugs
+- in certain edge cases the algorithm may not be stable.